Jerry-Terrasse/ollama_load_balancer/README.md

 ## Features

-- **Load Balancing:** Randomly delivers requests to different suitable backends.
+- **Load Balancing:** Distributes requests randomly among suitable backend servers.
-- **High Performance:** For chat requests, multiple parallel requests are sent to several backends selected based on their health value.
-The fastest response stream is returned to the user.
+- **High Performance:** For chat requests, parallel requests are sent to several backends chosen by their health scores, with the fastest response stream returned to the user.
-- **Health Value System:** Each server is assigned a health value based on its performance.
-When a server wins in a request, successfully responds, or fails, its health value is updated accordingly.
+- **Health Value System:** Each server's health score dynamically increases on successful completion, decreases on error responses, and gets an extra boost for delivering the fastest response.
-- **High Availability:** The load balancer won't fail if one or more servers are down.
-It utilizes multiple backends as redundant and only fails if all selected backends are down.
+- **High Availability:** The load balancer works fine even if one or more servers are down, leveraging redundant backends and only failing when all selected backends are unavailable.

 ## Installation